Idol School (2017 TV series): Episode 7

-The 4 eliminated students had their part words after the elimination, they all left the school campus.
-As a Special Star Quality Exam (related but separate from the Debut Diagnostics Exam), the remaining students host a series of extracurricular live broadcasts of August 25 on KakaoTV, with the topics to be determined by online members, the winners are determined by viewership numbers, with the members in the programs get Rankings +1 Cards.
-The test is to see whether the members have individual charms and personalities to attract new fans, and become variety show stars.
-Lee Sae-rom and Song Hayoung's Yoga Class won and both got Ranking +1 cards that helped them get to the top 2 spots.
+After the 4 eliminated students say their parting words, they all leave the school campus.
+As a Special Star Quality Exam (related but separate from the Debut Diagnostics Exam), the remaining students host a series of extracurricular live broadcasts of August 25 on KakaoTV, with the topics to be determined by online members.
+The winners are determined by viewership numbers, with the members in the programs get Rankings +1 Cards.
+The test is to see whether the members have individual charms and personalities to attract new fans, becoming variety show stars.
+Lee Sae-rom and Song Ha-young's Yoga Class wins, and both get Ranking +1 cards that help them get to the top 2 spots.

-The day after the special exam, Stephanie shared her experiences of living with 13 other trainees at one point, and how her ankles were badly damaged due to overuse by dancing on high heels for long periods of time, and took 5 years to repair, which included her major back injuries in 2010.
-She also announced the Idol Week leading to the final Debut Diagnostics Exam, where 10 students will be eliminated, and the final 18 will have the Lineup Exam to determine the final 9, with a set of Rankings +3 cards for the winning member of each also up for grabs, and is an intra-team individual competition. +3 cards will be later awarded to the winning group members for the highest overall scores.
+The day after the special exam, Stephanie shares her experiences of living with 13 other trainees at one point, and how her ankles were badly damaged due to overuse by dancing on high heels for long periods of time, taking 5 years to heal, which included her major back injuries in 2010.
+She also announces the Idol Week leading to the final Debut Diagnostics Exam, where 10 students will be eliminated, and the final 18 will have the Lineup Exam to determine the final 9, with a set of Rankings +3 cards for the winning member of each also up for grabs, and is an intra-team individual competition. +3 cards will be later awarded to the winning group members for the highest overall scores.

-In the end, Park So Myeong fell out of the Top 9, Baek Ji-heon fell out of the Top 9 for the first time as she fell to 10th place, Lee Hae-in and Lee Chae-young returns to the top 9.
-Lee Da-hee rounded out the Top 18, while Sky is at 19th, which has her in danger of elimination.
+In the end, Park So Myeong falls out of the top 9, Baek Ji-heon falls out of the top 9 for the first time as she falls to 10th place, and Lee Hae-in and Lee Chae-young return to the top 9.
+Lee Da-hee rounds out the Top 18, while Sky is ranked 19th, which has her in danger of elimination.

 Episode 8

-The show was shifted to 11pm (KST) to fill the timeslot after the end of Show Me The Money.
+The show is shifted to 11pm (KST) to fill the timeslot after the end of Show Me The Money.
 The week is called "Idol Week" because each group of students will be in internship with current or former girl group members, and they can pick the song to perform as part of their third and final Debut Diagnostics Exam.
 For the songs they picked to practice, some of the original singers will visit them as their mentors.
 The songlists are (mentors):